MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/export-import-unified-routing-live-chat.md

 ## Export and import data for live chat channel workstreams

 Use the Configuration Migration tool to create schema and export the data from the source organization for the following entities:

 - msdyn_liveworkstream
 - msdyn_ocliveworkstreamcontextvariable
 - msdyn_notificationtemplate
 - msdyn_sessiontemplate
+- msdyn_routingconfiguration
+- msdyn_routingconfigurationstep
-- msdyn_surveyquestions
+- msdyn_decisioncontract
-- msdyn_questionsequence
+- msdyn_decisionruleset
-- msdyn_chatansweroption
+- msdyn_cannedmessages
-- msdyn_ocbotchannelregistration
+- msdyn_octags

 ## Export and import data for live chat widgets